Kapil706/AIForFireManagement/README.md

 ### What is SpotThatFire?
 - Crowdsourcing platform to detect early wildfires and not only wildfires any natural disaster
-- Combines NASA open data + connections with government = ultimate tool
+- Contains NASA open data
 - Strong ML to detect possible areas before the fire season, generating heat map and reports
 - Notify locals in the area with instructions
-- Point based system, each user can achieve "the most caring" title

 ### How it works?
 SpotThatFire offers mobile apps and only a click you will be able to report a fire.
 Trained machine learning models filtering photos and allow only photos which fire and smokes to prevent spam.
 The operation is working on device + on the cloud.From the application, a user can call emergency and get first aid information during the hazard.
 App also will offer offline sync in near future.